 The primary focus of The CBS Diversity Institute’s Writers Mentoring Program is to provide access and opportunities for talented and motivated diverse writers.
 Aspiring diverse writers with a strong desire to write for CBS television series are encouraged to apply.
 You must be 21 or older to be eligible.
-SUBMISSION PERIOD: IS NOW OPEN All completed application materials must be received between March 1, 2017 and May 1, 2017.
-Any submissions received before March 1st or after May 1st, 2017 will not be considered.
+All completed application materials must be received between March 1, 2018 and May 1, 2018.
+Any submissions received before March 1st or after May 1st, 2018 will not be considered.
 No hand delivered submissions will be accepted.
-Finalists will be notified in mid September 2017 (or such later date as may be determined by CBS).
-The Program is scheduled to begin in October, 2017 and continues through April 1, 2018.
+Finalists will be notified in mid September 2018 (or such later date as may be determined by CBS).
+The Program is scheduled to begin in October, 2018 and continues through April 1, 2019.
 CBS reserves the right to make adjustments to Program schedule.

 Each submission must be complete in order to be considered.
 A complete application packet includes:

 - Work Resume or Bio

 - Two (2) Writing Samples: one (1) half-hour or one-hour episodic spec script based on a current prime time television series which aired, or was released, during the 2017/2018 season on any network or cable channel, including Netflix, Hulu or Amazon and (1) original work of writing – (original pilot, stage play or short fiction story).
 Original material should match in tone the spec script.

 - A signed Submission Release form for the writing samples.

 Please submit all documentation in PDF form.

 Contact information must include an e-mail address for further communication from CBS.
 Applications cannot be processed until they are complete.
 Writing samples will not be returned.

 Apply for the 2018 -2019 Writers Mentoring Program: (link will be available March 1st)